kettanaito/atomic-layout/README.md

 ## Contributing

+Please read the [Contribution guidelines](https://redd.gitbook.io/atomic-layout/developers/contributing), and browse through the issues labeled [`help wanted`](https://github.com/kettanaito/atomic-layout/labels/help%20wanted) or [`good first issue`](https://github.com/kettanaito/atomic-layout/labels/good%20first%20issue).
+Those are a good place to start.
+Feature suggestions or bug reports, discussion, and pull requests are always welcome.

-Thank you to those deciding to contribute!
+Thank you for deciding to contribute!
 Your involvement makes a significant impact on the library and its future.

-After reading the [Contribution guidelines](https://redd.gitbook.io/atomic-layout/developers/contributing), take a look at the issues labeled [`help wanted`](https://github.com/kettanaito/atomic-layout/labels/help%20wanted) or [`good first issue`](https://github.com/kettanaito/atomic-layout/labels/good%20first%20issue), those are a good place to start.
-Feature suggestions or bug reports, discussion, and pull requests are always welcome.